Carlos Raúl Villanueva: First Modernism (1929-1944)

-After gaining some experience in France and the United States, Villanueva arrives in Venezuela full of enthusiasm and ideas; in particular, thanks to the influence of his close friend Auguste Perret.
+After gaining some experience in France and the United States, Villanueva arrived in Venezuela full of enthusiasm and ideas; in particular, thanks to the influence of his close friend Auguste Perret.
 Both men shared a profound conviction that architecture was the art of organizing space.
 Consequently, Villanueva sees himself as a man of action and will work countless hours to fulfill his passion.
 His first jobs were on the city of Maracay, a city which became the de facto capital of the country under General Juan Vicente Gómez.
 He received his first important assignment in 1929: the "Hotel Jardín".
 In his reform of the building it was possible to already observe some features that will become common in his designs.
 Among them were the use of covered galleries to provide protection from the weather and the use of interior courtyards and gardens to harmonize built and unbuilt spaces.
 On January 28, 1933, he married Margot Arismendi Amengual, a member of the prominent Venezuelan Arismendi family, and had four children with her.

 His first important commission came in 1935 with the project to build the Museum of Fine Arts of Caracas.
-This project allow him to create a space for the exhibition of art, one of his most important passions.
+This project allowed him to create a space for the exhibition of art, one of his most important passions.
 Already at this time his devotion to the artistic vanguards of the century could be seen in his library, where his large collection of books on architecture was complemented by those on art.
-It was also during this time that he met the sculptor Francisco Narváez with whom he collaborated in the Museum of Fine Arts as well as in a series of other important projects like the "Natural Science Museum"(1936–1939) and the "Gran Colombia School" (1939–1942) which became Villanueva's first attempt to bring into fruition the guiding principle of career: the synthesis of the arts.
+It was also during this time that he met the sculptor Francisco Narváez with whom he collaborated in the Museum of Fine Arts as well as in a series of other important projects like the "Natural Science Museum" (1936–1939) and the "Gran Colombia School" (1939–1942) which became Villanueva's first attempt to bring into fruition the guiding principle of career: the synthesis of the arts.
 The buildings also showed Villanueva's application of some of the most defining ideas of modern architecture like the simplification of form and the importance given to functionality.